jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 This repository includes a C# translation of the demo app included with the Skobbler SDK.
 This currently has a few bugs which I think are a result of my [mis]translation.
 I will be working to remove these bugs shortly.

-These bindings are in very early stages and have not yet been thoroughly tested.
+The bindings are in very early stages so event names may change and async methods may be added until I feel it is good enough to tag a release.
+Keep in mind it is a relatively big project so please have patience.

 ####This version currently uses v 2.3.0 of the Skobbler Android SDK.####

 ## Installation ##

-The easiest way is to add the [nuget package](https://www.nuget.org/packages/Xamarin.Android.Skobbler/).
-Skobbler.dll should be added to your references on installation.
-You can also clone this repo and build from source should you wish to remove any ABIs to cut down on assembly size.
+Clone the repo and build the Skobbler.Binding project.
+"Skobbler.dll" will then be found under "Xamarin.Android.Skobbler\Skobbler.Binding\bin\\[Debug|Release]\Skobbler.dll".
+Reference the assembly from your project.
+You can also remove a few ABIs should you wish to cut down on assembly size.

 Fantastic documentation is [available from Skobbler](http://developer.skobbler.com/getting-started/android).
 The main difference you will find is that get/set method pairs in Java have been changed to  C# properties.
 The automatic binding generation process will also add events that correspond to callback interfaces.